BolajiOlajide/LostAndFound/README.md

 * Set up the Django settings environment variable: `export DJANGO_SETTINGS_MODULE=lostandfound.settings`.
 To avoid having to do this every time you can add this line to the `activate` script file located in your virtual environment `env/bin/activate`
 * Activate the environment: `source env/bin/activate`
 * Install dependencies: `pip install -r requirements.txt`
-* Make migrations to the database python manage.py migrate
+* Make migrations to the database `python manage.py` migrate
+* Create a superuser with `python manage.py createsuperuser` to log into the admin dashboard.
 * Now you're ready to run the dev server: `python manage.py runserver`

 #### Testing